railsadminteam/rails_admin/README.md

 For asset files, the following applies: When running in development mode, the rails_admin engine will inject a middleware to serve static assets (javascript files, images, stylesheets) from the gem's location.
 This generally isn't a good setup for high-traffic production environments.
-Depending on your web server configuration is may also just plain fail.
+Depending on your web server configuration, it may also just plain fail.
 You may need to serve the asset files from the local application tree (public/...).
 You can choose to have the assets served from the gem in development mode but from the local application tree in production mode.
 In that case, you need to copy the assets during deployment (e.g. via a capistrano hook).